ENCCS/julia-for-hpc/content/interfacing.rst

    | Java      | `JavaCall.jl <https://github.com/JuliaInterop/JavaCall.jl>`_ | `JuliaCaller <https://github.com/jbytecode/juliacaller>`_     |
    +-----------+--------------------------------------------------------------+---------------------------------------------------------------+

 Moreover, other Julia packages provide Julia interface for some well-known libraries from other languages.
-As an example, we can mention `ScikitLear.jl <https://github.com/cstjean/ScikitLearn.jl>`_, which provides an interface for the `scikit-learn <https://scikit-learn.org/>`_ library from Python or the `RDatasets.jl <https://github.com/JuliaStats/RDatasets.jl>`_ that provides an easy way to load famous R datasets.
+As an example, we can mention `ScikitLearn.jl <https://github.com/cstjean/ScikitLearn.jl>`_, which provides an interface for the `scikit-learn <https://scikit-learn.org/>`_ library from Python or the `RDatasets.jl <https://github.com/JuliaStats/RDatasets.jl>`_ that provides an easy way to load famous R datasets.

 See also